BusFactor1Inc/rv/README.md

 Notes:
 --

-By default it will load posts from the the /r/all page.
+By default it will load posts from the the /r/news (New) page.

 --
 Burton Samograd